dolphindb/api-java/README.md

 ### 7. Read/write DolphinDB tables

 Users may get data from other database systems or third-party APIs and store the data in DolphinDB database.
-This section describes uploading and saving the data retrieved through the Java API.
+This section introduces how to upload and save these data with Java API.

-The DolphinDB data table is divided into three types according to storage methods:
+There are 3 types of DolphinDB tables:

-- In-memory table: The data is only stored in the memory of this node, and the access speed is the fastest, but the node shutdown data does not exist.
+- In-memory table: it has the fastest access speed, but if the node shuts down we will lose the data.
-- Local disk table: The data is saved on the local disk.
-Even if the node is closed, it can be easily loaded from the disk into the memory through the script.
+- Local disk table: data are saved on the local disk.
+Data can be loaded from the disk into memory.
-- Distributed tables: Data is distributed across different nodes.
-Through DolphinDB's distributed computing engine, users can query the table like a local table.
+- Distributed tables: data are distributed across multiple nodes.
+Users can query the table like a local disk table.

 #### 7.1 Save data to a DolphinDB in-memory table

 DolphinDB offers several ways to save data:
-- save a single row of data with `insert into`
+- Save a single row of data with `insert into`
 - Save multiple rows of data in bulk with function `tableInsert`
 - Save a table object with function `append!`

-The difference between these methods is that the types of parameters received are different.
-In a specific business scenario, a single data point may be obtained from the data source, or may be a data set composed of multiple arrays or tables.

-The following describes three examples of saving data.
-The data table used in the example has four columns, namely `string, int, timestamp, double`, and the column names are `cstring,cint,ctimestamp,cdouble`.
-The script is as follows:
+The table used in the following examples has 4 columns.
+The data types of them are string, int, timestamp and double.
+The column names are cstring, cint, ctimestamp and cdouble, respectively.
 ```
 t = table(10000:0,`cstring`cint`ctimestamp`cdouble,[STRING,INT,TIMESTAMP,DOUBLE])
 share t as sharedTable
 ```

-Since an in-memory table is session-isolated, only the current GUI session can see the table.
-If you need to access it in a different Java program or other terminal, you need to share the in-memory table between sessions through the `share` keyword.
+Since an in-memory table is isolated among sessions, only in the current session can we access the table.
+To access it in a different session, we need to share the in-memory table among sessions with `share`.

-##### 7.1.1 Saving single point data using SQL
+##### 7.1.1 Save a single record with `INSERT INTO`

-If the Java program is to save a single data record to DolphinDB each time, you can save the data through the SQL statement (insert into).
+To save a single record each time, use `INSERT INTO`.

 ```
 public void test_save_Insert(String str,int i, long ts,double dbl) throws IOException{